Ready for

 Welcome to the Via Appia Antica — The Old Appian Way

-Built in the late 4th century BC, the Appian Way, Rome’s first consular road, was the most ambitious military project as yet undertaken by the burgeoning Roman Republic.
+Built in the late 4th century BC, the Appian Way, Rome’s first consular road, was one of the most ambitious military projects undertaken by the burgeoning Roman Republic.
 Its construction paved the way for Rome’s conquest of the fearsome Samnite tribe to the south and her subsequent domination of the entire southern Italian peninsula.

 But the Appian Way was far more than just a military road.

-Lined with the residences, villas, and the ornate tombs of wealthy Romans, and intersected by the subterranean catacombs of the Rome’s early Christians, the Appian Way has always been a treasure trove of personal stories — just waiting to be deciphered by those curious enough to look closer.
+Lined with the residences, villas, and the ornate tombs of wealthy Romans, and intersected by the subterranean catacombs of Rome’s early Christians, the Appian Way has for millennia been a treasure trove of personal stories — just waiting to be deciphered by those curious enough to look closer.

 For years, I have been researching the Appian Way, studying its history and trying to piece together its stories.